vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 ## User Variables

-User variables are names that can be found in the dictionary and have entries pointing to text strings. `$` and `$$` variables point to strings in the heap. `$_` variables point to strings in the stack.
+User variables are names that can be found in the dictionary and have entries pointing to text string values. `$` and `$$` variables point to strings in the heap. `$_` variables point to strings in the stack.

 ## Match Variables